lotteanna/Bioinformatics/GBS5_vcffilter.md

 ```
 cat snptableUG.tab.table | wc -l
 ```

+There is another interesting step which can be preformed, which is called phasing.
+This is where we find out not only what the genotype is at each locus, but also from which of the 2 chromosomes (in a diploid organism) each allele is coming from.
+This information can be useful when looking at inversions etc

+and example of a walkthrough is on https://github.com/mgharvey/seqcap_pop

 ---

 **OPTIONAL** only necessary when scaffolds were seperated by AAAA to reduce genome size